5stars217/5stars217.github.io/_posts/2021-05-01-Ent_threat_hunting_typos_confusion.md

 Whilst artishock can be run indefinitely, proxy logs can be leveraged to track failed lookups, regardless of the spelling, new development projects, namespace or scale.
 Let’s use pypi as an example: When a client attempts to fetch a package, and that package currently does not exist, the public registry will respond with a 404: not found.
 Along with using this information to correct the exclude patterns in your Package Manager, you can also use this information to create alerts which trigger if said packages ever start to respond with a ‘200: ok’, indicating that they now exist in a public repo and ought to be investigated!
+This will work for future packages that your org hasn't even created yet.

 Psuedo-query: